kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 For example, an image certain to be visible at the top of the page, might be assigned a value of 2 instead of 3, as it will have a high visual impact for the user.
-Conversely, an asynchronously loaded JavaScript file might be assigned an urgency value of 4, as it will have no visual impact.
+Conversely, an asynchronously loaded JavaScript file might be assigned an urgency value of 4, as it is less likely to have a visual impact.

 When none of the considerations above is applicable, the value of 3 SHOULD be used.